TheLastBilly/javengine/README.md

 # Javengine
-Just in case it wasn't odbvious, Java + Engine = Javengine.
+Just in case it wasn't obvious, Java + Engine = Javengine.
 A software renderer built  in Java.

 ## Why?
 I'm currently taking a Java class, so I figure I should practice with the languaje at some point.
 As to why pick a